vchivu14/linux-server/README.md

 - Download the corresponding JSON file and replace it in the project `/home/ubuntu/threads/client_secret.json`
 - Replace the client ID in the `templates/login.html` file.

-### Step 14: start the web application
+### Step 13: start the web application

-- Activate the environment with: `source venv/bin/activate`
+- Activate the environment with: `source /home/ubuntu/threads/venv/bin/activate`
-- Start the app with: `python threadsPlainFinal.py`
+- Start the app with: `python -i /home/ubuntu/threads/threadsPlainFinal.py`
 - Access at http://34.215.80.168.xip.io/